reading-club/reading-club.github.io/_5weekplus/week1.md

 Current numerical research usually starts from a specific connection pattern, It is unclear whether cortical connectivity obeys the rules postulated by these models.

-### learning algorism
+### learning algorithm
-So current study started from a possibly fully connection state, using **perceptron learning algorism** to classify total inputs (determine outputs).
+So current study started from a possibly fully connection state, using **perceptron learning algorithm** to classify total inputs (determine outputs).
 Patterns to be learned determined the synaptic weights space.

 <figure markdown="1">
 ![]({{ site.baseurl }}/assets/posts/is-brain-optimal-for-information-storage/perceptron.png)